The Good Stuff

 "The Good Stuff" is a song written by Jim Collins and Craig Wiseman and recorded by the American country music artist Kenny Chesney.
-It was released in May 2002 as the second single from his 2002 album No Shoes, No Shirt, No Problems.
+It was released in May 2002 as the second single from Chesney's 2002 album No Shoes, No Shirt, No Problems.

 The song was Chesney's fifth number one hit on the US Billboard Hot Country Singles & Tracks charts.
 At the time, it was also his longest-lasting number one, spending seven weeks at that position (a record that has since been tied by his 2003 single "There Goes My Life").
 The song also reached number 22 on the Billboard Hot 100.
 It was named the number one country single of 2002 according to Billboard Year End.

 Content

 "The Good Stuff" is a mid-tempo song based on different meanings of the phrase "the good stuff".
 In the first verse, the narrator explains that he has just had a fight with his wife, so he goes to a bar.
 Seeing only the bartender in the bar, he then asks for "the good stuff" (i.e., a good alcoholic beverage).
 The bartender then explains that the "good stuff", which cannot be found at the bar, is the love between a man and woman, and the memories that they make together, such as "dropping the ring in the spaghetti plate".

 In the second verse, the narrator and the bartender begin conversing, when the narrator notices a picture on the bar.
 The bartender explains that the picture is of his wife who died of cancer eight years ago.
 He also says that for five years after her death, he began drinking regularly, sobering up only after realizing that the memories of the love that they shared are "the one thing stronger than the whiskey".

 The bartender, in the song's bridge, then suggests that the male go home and apologize to his wife.
 "When you get home, she'll start to cry / When she says 'I'm sorry', say 'so am I' / Look into those eyes so deep in love / And drink it up / 'Cause that's the good stuff".